Geological Timeline

 Silurian Period

 After the Earth thawed out, life slowly started multiplying, evolving and populating the almost barren oceans.
-During the Silurian, which lasted from about 445 million years ago to 400 million years ago, there were four continents, and the oceans in between provided habitat for many different species; there was space enough for animals to conquer large areas.
+During the Silurian, which lasted from about 445 million years ago to 400 million years ago (about 45 million years long) there were four continents, and the oceans in between provided habitat for many different species; there was space enough for animals to conquer large areas.

 The Silurian saw a mass evolution of fish.
 Jawless fish evolved into jawed fish and evolution brought forth the first freshwater fish, bringing life to rivers and eventually lakes.
 Giant arthropods such as sea scorpions remained apex predators for this period.